Fil88/Fil88.github.io/_posts/2022-06-01-Initial-Access-Simulation.md

 ```
 __Note:__ The powershell download can be also be performed with the usual suspect IEX Download String function. 🚩

-Futhermore, the above command is included inside the readme.txt.lnk file which will look like this to the end user.
+Furthermore, the above command is included inside the readme.txt.lnk file which will look like this to the end user.

 Below we can see the files that will be displayed to the user after unziping the `.zip` folder delivered via email or when possible via Microsft Teams.